pcerman/mal/README.md

 * key for hash-map can be string, keyword, symbol and integer number
 * expression for the key of a hash-map is evaluated too.
 Therefor it is possible to write: `{(str 'a 'b) "qwerty"}`

+_**polyml**_

+* integer and real numbers are implemented
+* key for hash-map can be string, keyword and also symbol

-Both implementations have implemented some default macros for simplifying definitions (look into [defines.mal](https://github.com/pcerman/mal/blob/master/csharp/defines.mal) file)
+All implementations have implemented some default macros for simplifying definitions (look into [defines.mal](https://github.com/pcerman/mal/blob/master/csharp/defines.mal) file)

 Subfolder [lib](https://github.com/pcerman/mal/tree/master/lib) contains three files which implements some useful functions and macros.
-For example there are defined simple **trace** and **untrace** functions.
+For example there are defined simple **trace** and **untrace** macros.

 ## License